Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/05_JTAG.rst

 To be able to use J-Link debugger, user needs install J-Link GDB server first.
-For Windows, please check http://www.segger.com and download “J-Link Software and Documentation Pack” (https://www.segger.com/downloads/jlink).
+For Windows, please check http://www.segger.com and download "J-Link Software and Documentation Pack" (https://www.segger.com/downloads/jlink).

 Setup environment
 -----------------

-To check whether the connection works fine, user can go to the location of SEGGER J-Link tool and run “JLinkGDBServer.exe”.
+To check whether the connection works fine, user can go to the location of SEGGER J-Link tool and run "JLinkGDBServer.exe".
 Choose target device Cortex-M33 (for AmebaPro2), and target interface SWD.
-Click “OK”
+Click "OK"

 .. image:: ../_static/05_JTAG/jlink_server1.png
    :align: center